Kbharath143/House-Prices-Dataset/README.md

 # House-Prices-Dataset
-This repository contains analysis of the Titanic dataset.
+This repository contains analysis of the House_Prices dataset.